varigence/docs/bimlflex/concepts/implementing-snowflake-in-adf.md

 ![Snowflake Solution Output](images/snowflake-solution-output.png "Snowflake Solution Output")

 Having now generated a solution, which may or may not consist of multiple compute warehouses targeting different batches, a user may adjust any of the following options:

 * Scale up or scale down
 * View copy commands including completions or errors.
 * Suspend a solution

 ![Completions and Errors in Solution](images/completions-and-errors-output.png "Completions and Errors in ADF")

 >[!NOTE]
-> Any files in error will be moved to an error folder or archived, and on the next run, those files will have already been processed and moved to an appropriate folder.
+> Any files in error will be moved to an error folder or archived.
+On the next run those files will have already been processed and moved to an appropriate folder.

 BimlFlex provides a number of easily configurable parameters for your solution, including but not limited to:

 * High watermark lookups
 * Log row counts
 * Create a Snowflake stage
 * Process a data vault

 Users are also provided the option to simultaneously process their source data and their resulting data vault, again referencing the parallelism provided by Data Vault 2.0.
 This parallelism allows users to process their files completely from end-to-end, beginning with extraction, staging, processing a persistent stage, to loading a data vault.